 - The EPA agrees with commenters that orphaned wells are a concern.
 The EPA clarifies that the corrective action requirements at WV CSR 47 13-14.9 require a thorough search for and evaluation of all artificial penetrations within the AoR of a proposed Class VI project and corrective action must be performed on all identified deficient wells.
 This requirement, which is as stringent as the federal corrective action requirement at 40 CFR 146.84(c)(2) and 146.84(d), provides an opportunity to focus orphaned well searches on wells near GS projects, with permit applicants, not the public, incurring corrective action costs.
 The EPA also acknowledges the high cost of plugging abandoned wells, and clarifies that the corrective action requirements at WV CSR 47-13-14.9 and the requirement to maintain financial responsibility for plugging all wells that require corrective action (at WV CSR 47-13-14.7.7.b.1) will ensure that any abandoned wells that have the potential to be affected by CO2 GS activities will be addressed by owners or operators of Class VI wells.
-To the extent that commenters raised concerns or examples of improperly plugged and abandoned or orphaned production wells in West Virginia, the EPA finds that these examples which are outside of the context of WVDEP implementation of its existing UIC program-also do not outweigh the evidence in the WV Class VI primacy package, including the Class VI program description, that the WVDEP will effectively implement the Class VI program. - The EPA also recognizes that past mining in the state may affect subsurface conditions.
+The EPA notes that the Infrastructure Investment and Jobs Act of 2021 provided funding for states and Tribes to plug abandoned and orphaned wells, and West Virginia was awarded \$29.2 million through the U.S. Department of the Interior to plug approximately 200 orphaned oil and gas wells.
+To the extent that commenters raised concerns or examples of improperly plugged and abandoned or orphaned production wells in West Virginia, the EPA finds that these examples-which are outside of the context of WVDEP implementation of its existing UIC program-also do not outweigh the evidence in the WV Class VI primacy package, including the Class VI program description, that the WVDEP will effectively implement the Class VI program. - The EPA also recognizes that past mining in the state may affect subsurface conditions.
 Per WV CSR 47-13-13.8.1.b, Class VI permit applicants must provide a map of the AoR that contains, among other information, the locations of surface and subsurface mines.
-WVDEP staff would consider these, including the relationship of mines to the confining zone, in their site-specific evaluation. - Policy considerations surrounding the promotion and use of certain energy sources (whether renewable energy sources, hydrogen, or fossil fuels), pipeline safety, and tax credits for CO2 GS projects are beyond the scope of this decision to approve the WVDEP for Class VI primacy and also not within the purview of EPA's UIC program.
+WVDEP staff would consider these, including the relationship of mines to the confining zone, in their site-specific evaluation. - Policy considerations surrounding the benefits and costs of the production and use of certain energy sources (such as renewable energy sources, hydrogen, or fossil fuels), pipeline safety, and tax credits for CO2 GS projects are beyond the scope of this

-The EPA finds that the question of whether an EIS should be prepared for CO2 storage projects is beyond the scope of this action approving West Virginia for UIC Class VI primacy or any EPA regulatory requirements for Class VI primacy approval.
-Further, as described above, the WVDEP commits to EJ via activities conducted by Class VI permit applicants and WVDEP staff as part of the permit application review.
-The WVDEP will require Class VI permit applicants to conduct an EJ review and submit a report as part of the application process.
+- decision to approve the WVDEP for Class VI primacy and also not within the purview of EPA's UIC program. - The EPA finds that the question of whether an EIS should be prepared for CO2 storage projects is beyond the scope of this action approving West Virginia for UIC Class VI primacy or any EPA regulatory requirements for Class VI primacy approval.